nguyenhuyanhh/magor_sgenglish/README.md

                         procedures to pass to workflow -t, --test            just do system checks and exit -s, --setup           setup all modules
+  -n, --simulate        simulate the system run, without processing any file
 ```

 ### Overall repository structure